Last Updated on August 19, 2023

 On the other side of the park is Lake Howell, where you can go for a pedal boat ride.
 The pedal boats can fit up to four people and go for a half-hour at a time.

-You can also view the TV Land Andy & Opie Statue, located near the boathouse.
-Check out the Children’s Amphitheater as well to see if an event is going on!
+You can also view the TV Land Andy & Opie Statue, located near the boathouse, bring your rackets for the Pullen Park tennis courts, or check out the Children’s Amphitheater as well to see if an event is going on!

 The Pullen Aquatic Center